wycliffe254/gitmore/README.md

-# Interacting more with git version control and github.
+# Interacting more with git version control system and github remote repository platform.